Flagsmith/flagsmith-docs/docs/basic-features/managing-segments.md

 When you use a percentage split operator in a segment that is overriding a feature, each user will be placed into the same 'bucket' whenever that feature is evaluated for that user, and hence they will always receive the same value.
-Different users will recieve different values depending on your split percentage.
+Different users will receive different values depending on your split percentage.

 ### Modulo Operator